kasperbc/Jamk-Moodle-Extensions-Firefox/README.md

-# Jamk-Moodle-Extensions
+# Jamk-Moodle-Extensions-Firefox
-Chrome extension to help with the frustration of Jamk's Moodle.
+Firefox port of Jaakko's chrome extension to help with the frustration of Jamk's Moodle.

 ## Features
 ### Quick links to course contents: